 Improvement Processes

-FERC consistently evaluates and improves its data assets as part of its data stewardship and governance programs.
-Currently, data stewards, information collection sponsors, and mission subject matter experts from across the Commission’s 13 program offices govern data assets’ quality and usability for all mission purposes through review and approval processes through the enterprise Data Governance Working Group (DGWG).
-As part of these DGWG review and approval processes, business data stewards and subject matter experts are required to document significant metadata on qualitative state of data assets, including on its sensitivities and suitability for open data requirements.
-The governance process includes a scoring on descriptive and contextual metadata that, when complete, reliably indicates data assets suitable for Open Government sharing.
+FERC consistently evaluates and improves its data assets as part of its data stewardship and governance programs to ensure the timeliness, completeness, consistency, accuracy, usefulness, and availability of open Government data assets.
+Data stewards, information collection sponsors, and mission subject matter experts from across the Commission’s 13 program offices govern data assets’ quality and usability for all mission purposes through review and approval processes through the enterprise Data Governance Working Group (DGWG).
+As part of these DGWG review and approval processes, business data stewards and subject matter experts document important information on the qualitative state of data assets, including its purpose, source, sensitivities and any access restrictions.
+FERC’s data asset governance process scores the descriptive and contextual metadata to indicate the appropriate approach for sharing data assets.
+Business data stewards also review data assets’ quality and usability and implement strategies to address challenges and opportunities.

-As part of the information collection process, sponsors review comments on rulemakings and relevant information collections from the public.
-The governance process also includes efforts to streamline collections and act on input from the public.
-Input from the public are shared with data stewards during governance activities to ensure prioritization of data assets for improvement and modification that enhance the Commission's ability to make public data available for open data sharing.
-Lastly, business data stewards are tasked to understand challenges in data assets’ quality and usability and implement strategies to address those challenges.
+As part of the information collection process, sponsors review comments from the public on rulemakings and information collections.
+The process also includes efforts to streamline collections and act on input from the public.
+Input from the public is shared with data stewards to inform the improvement and modification of data assets and enhance the Commission's use of data and its ability to make public data available for open data sharing.

 Open Data Goal Requirements